Paducah Kentucky sits at the confluence of the Tennessee

 To the abandoned old prison down by Aidrie Hill.

-Where the air smelled like snakes: we'd shoot with our pistols,
+Where the air smelled like snakes: we'd shoot with our

 But empty pop bottles was all we would kill.